kgururaj/GenomicsDB_wiki/Building-GenomicsDB-Version-0.4.0.md

         make -j 8

 ###Optional pre-requisites
 * _OpenMPv4_: We use directives from OpenMP specification v4.
 This is supported on gcc versions >= 4.9.0.
-The CMake build system will check whether your C compiler supports OpenMP v4 and will disable OpenMP during the build process if it does not.
+If you enable OpenMP by setting OPENMP=1 during the build process using an older compiler, you will see compilation errors around the line listed below

+        #pragma omp parallel for default(shared) num_threads(m_num_parallel_vcf_files) reduction(l0_sum_up : combined_histogram)

+    You can disable OpenMP by omitting the flag OPENMP=1 during compilation (see below).
 You may lose some performance during loading without OpenMP.

     On MacOSX systems, OpenMP is disabled by default during compilation.